The named person, who has overall responsibility for policy implementation, is the Headteacher, Jane Bundy.

 - make every effort to ensure that arrangements are put in place within two weeks

-- not wait for a formal diagnosis before providing support to pupil
+- not wait for a formal diagnosis before providing support to pupils

 Our school will send home a health questionnaire.
 Any parent reporting that their child has an ongoing medical condition such as asthma, epilepsy, diabetes or more complex medical condition will be asked to complete an Individual Healthcare Plan (IHP).
 It is a legal requirement that this is updated annually.
 At our school we will ensure that plans are reviewed at least annually, or earlier if evidence is presented that the child’s needs have changed.
 We will assess and manage risks to the child’s education, health and social wellbeing, and minimises disruption.